tevelee/AdventOfCode/Sources/2021/Tasks/AoC_2021_Day21_part1.md

 ## --- Day 21: Dirac Dice ---
 There's not much to do as you slowly descend to the bottom of the ocean.
-The submarine computer challenges you to a nice game of **Dirac Dice**.
+The submarine computer challenges you to a nice game<!--- A STRANGE GAME. --> of **Dirac Dice**.

-This game consists of a single [die](https://en.wikipedia.org/wiki/Dice, two [pawns](https://en.wikipedia.org/wiki/Glossary_of_board_games#piece, and a game board with a circular track containing ten spaces marked `1` through `10` clockwise.
+This game consists of a single [die](https://en.wikipedia.org/wiki/Dice), two [pawns](https://en.wikipedia.org/wiki/Glossary_of_board_games#piece), and a game board with a circular track containing ten spaces marked `1` through `10` clockwise.
 Each player's **starting space** is chosen randomly (your puzzle input).
 Player 1 goes first.

 Players take turns moving.
 On each player's turn, the player rolls the die **three times** and adds up the results.
 Then, the player moves their pawn that many times **forward** around the track (that is, moving clockwise on spaces in order of increasing value, wrapping back around to `1` after `10`).
 So, if a player is on space `7` and they roll `2`, `2`, and `1`, they would move forward 5 times, to spaces `8`, `9`, `10`, `1`, and finally stopping on `2`.